MaastrichtU-IDS/get-started-with-docker/README.md

     * Check the number of downloads to see how popular it is
     * You can also check how the application is installed in the `Dockerfile` (when source code available)
     * Note that currently most existing images are available on DockerHub, but things are changing.
 Using an image from a different registry does not change anything else than the start of the Image name (quay.io, ghcr.io...)
-      * It is recommended to login to the Container Registries if you have a user (DockerHub, GitHub), it will award you greater download limitations.

 3. 👨‍💻 Follow the instructions from [tenforce/virtuoso](https://hub.docker.com/r/tenforce/virtuoso/) to start the Virtuoso triplestore using the `docker run` command.
 You will just need to change the shared volume: